hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 ## Participation management
 We intend to implement the channel participation management functionality in a new package (`orderer/common/channelparticipation`).
-In this package a new class will keep a map of channel names and their status, and will be in charge of coordinating the operations of following or joining a channel (as a member).
+In this package a new class will keep a map of channel names and their status, and will be in charge of coordinating the operations of following or joining a channel as a member.
-Every channel that needs to follow or catchup on the cluster will have a dedicated goroutine.
-When the channel reached a state where it can join the cluster, the `orderer/common/multichannel/registrar.go` will be invoked accordingly.
+Every channel that needs to follow or catch-up on the cluster will have a dedicated goroutine.
+When the channel reaches a state where it can join the cluster, the respective methods in `orderer/common/multichannel/registrar.go` will be invoked in order to start the chain runtime.

 When a channel is first joined with a config block, the channel's ledger folder is created, and inside it the config block is saved in a file called `.join-config-block`.
 The existence of this file is a signal that the join process is